Getting Started with HTL getting-started-with-htl

 • Style elements

 The reason for it is that the content of these contexts is text and not HTML, and contained HTML elements would be considered as simple character data.
-So without real HTML elements, there also cannot be data-sly attributes executed.
+So, without real HTML elements, there also cannot be data-sly attributes run.

-This may sound like a significant restriction, however it is a desired one, because the HTML Template Language shouldn’t be abused to generate output that isn’t HTML.
+This approach may sound like a significant restriction.
+However, it is preferred because the HTML Template Language should only generate valid HTML output.
 The Use-API for Accessing Logic section below introduces how additional logic can be called from the template, which can be used if it is needed to prepare complex output for these contexts.
-For instance, an easy way to send data from the back-end to a front-end script, is to have the component’s logic to generate a JSON string, which can then be placed in a data attribute with a simple HTL expression.
+To send data from the back-end to a front-end script, generate a JSON string with the component’s logic and place it in a data attribute using a simple HTL expression.

 <!--